Category: economics

 Untitled

 I see it regularly claimed that financial crisis reflected de-regulation.
 I was mighty puzzled.
 Deregulation?
 Has not Basel been a spectacular landslide of regulation, with massive apocalyptic government takeover of the financial system, with government deciding who shall be winners and who shall be losers, with government allocating lending to favored groups and away from disfavored groups?
-Eventually I discovered that this “deregulation” was the Gramm-Leach-Bliley Bill, also known as …
+Eventually I discovered that this “deregulation” was the Gramm-Leach-Bliley Bill, also known as the Financial Services Modernization Act of 1999, a bill three …

 economics